evgeni-g-georgiev/Bulgarian_Stock_Market_Price_Prediction/README.md

 *The insights and outcomes presented are part of my learning journey and should not be interpreted as professional investment advice or as a reliable method for generating market alpha.
 While every effort has been made to ensure the accuracy and completeness of the project, it's important to acknowledge the potential for oversight or error.
 This endeavor is shared in the spirit of learning and should be viewed as such by its audience.*

-## Deep Learning Long/Short Strategy Performance:
+## Brief Project Overview

+This project utilises deep learning models to predict the price movement of the Bulgarian Stock Exchanges SOFIX Index and to build a long/short strategy that will aim to outperform going simply long the SOFIX Index.

+The graph below shows the outperformance of the strategy we build on unseen test data.

 ![Deep Learning Long/Short Strategy Performance](https://raw.githubusercontent.com/evgeni-g-georgiev/Bulgarian_Stock_Market_Price_Prediction/master/DeepLearningStrategyPerformance.png)

-## Brief Project Overview

-As mentioned earlier, this project utilizes deep learning models to predict the price movement of the Bulgarian Stock Exchanges SOFIX Index and to build a long/short strategy that will aim to outperform going simply long the SOFIX Index.

-## Data Collection and Preparation
+### Data Collection and Preparation

 The project includes three main datasets:

-**Intraday Data:** Captures minute-by-minute price data from the SOFIX Index between Jan 3, 2023, and Feb 2, 2024.
+1) **Intraday Data:** Captures minute-by-minute price data from the SOFIX Index between Jan 3, 2023, and Feb 2, 2024.
-**Up/Down Data:** Indicates whether the index opens higher or lower compared to the previous day's closing level, from Jan 4, 2023, to Feb 5, 2024.
+2) **Up/Down Data:** Indicates whether the index opens higher or lower compared to the previous day's closing level, from Jan 4, 2023, to Feb 5, 2024.
+Measured from 30 minutes after the exchange opens.
-**Closing Levels:** Contains the closing levels of the SOFIX Index for each date.
+3) **Closing Levels:** Contains the closing levels of the SOFIX Index for each date.

 The mapping of intraday data to up/down data is crucial for training the model to predict the index's opening direction for the next day, considering market behaviors from the previous day.

 ### Model Building and Selection

 The deep learning model is built from scratch, incorporating LeakyReLU activation functions and a segmented layer configuration to enhance performance.
-Multiple architectures are tested, with key parameters such as layer configuration and learning rates optimized.
+Multiple architectures are tested, with key parameters such as layer configuration and learning rates optimised.

 Models are evaluated based on accuracy and loss metrics, with a focus on cross-validation performance.
 The top-performing models are selected for further analysis, considering both accuracy and loss values.